bhk/scam/reference.md

 of the symbol will be used as the key.
 For example, `{ a: 1 }` is equivalent to `{ "a": 1 }`, and `{ =a: 1 }` is equivalent to `{ (if 1 a): 1
 }`.

+Dictionary values and functions that operate on them are [described below](#dictionaries).

 ### Syntax Quoting